 SQL Sequence Vs Identity Column

-Let’s take a look at what a Sequence is in relation to an Identity Column in SQL Server.
+Let’s take a look at what a Sequence is with an Identity Column in SQL Server.
 Did you know Sequence even existed?
 I didn’t until I was asked about them.
 It’s amazing how much you can skip over and never notice in SSMS.
-See this little folder, ever notice it under Programmability in Management Studio?
-Yep, it’s there: SQL Server has this very handy thing called Sequences.
-Sequences are a relatively new feature that have only existed since SQL Server 2012, but have long existed in Oracle (where there are no identity columns).
+See this little folder, ever noticed it under Programmability in Management Studio?
+Yep, it’s there SQL Server has this very handy thing called Sequences.
+Sequences are a relatively new feature that has only existed since SQL Server 2012 but has long existed in Oracle (where there are no identity columns).

 What is a Sequence?